-Reckless driving is more than just speeding, and it includes actions like cutting off other drivers, tailgating, and passing aggressively.
+Reckless driving is more than just speeding – it includes actions like cutting off other drivers, tailgating, and passing aggressively.

-Drivers need to take the weather into account when deciding how fast to drive, slowing down in rain, snow, fog, ice, and other such conditions.
+Drivers must consider the weather when deciding how fast to drive, slowing down in the rain, snow, fog, ice, and other conditions.

 6. Traffic Light Errors

-Some drivers intentionally run through red lights while hoping they make the yellow, while others simply don’t see the lights at all.
+Some drivers intentionally run through red lights while hoping to make the yellow, while others simply don’t see the lights.

 7. Stop Sign Errors

-Running stops signs is the most dangerous issue, but right-of-way errors also happen at four-way stops when drivers leave the stop at the wrong time.
+Running stop signs is the most dangerous issue, but right-of-way errors also happen at four-way stops when drivers leave the stop at the wrong time.

-Teen drivers, who simply haven’t been on the road as long and make avoidable mistakes, cause many accidents.
+Teen drivers who haven’t been on the road as long and make avoidable mistakes cause many accidents.
 Experience only comes with time, but young drivers often cause accidents while gaining that experience.

 9. Night Driving

 Darkness reduces visibility, which can lead to mistakes – such as not seeing a stopped car ahead of you or not realizing how fast a curve is approaching.
-Night driving can be especially dangerous when combined with weather events like a thunderstorm or a blizzard.
+Night driving can be especially dangerous when combined with weather events like thunderstorms or blizzards.

 10. Vehicle Defects